-- 12.2 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4 or 40 credits at Level 5), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as directed by the Programme Board. - 12.3 Any late coursework submitted within 72 hours after the deadline will be included in the above level reassessment entitlement, subject to the student's profile (see 9.1 above). - 12.4 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
-The Board will act in accordance with 12.7 thereafter. - 12.5 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.6 Any late resubmission(s) will be regarded as a fail.
-A mark of zero (0%) will be recorded for coursework resubmitted after the specified resubmission deadline.
+- 12.3 The Programme Board will permit a student who fails at the first attempt to be reassessed within the limit for reassessment for the level (up to and including 60 credits at Level 4 or 40 credits at Level 5), on one occasion only, in one of the following ways: - resit the examination; - resit the examination and resubmit coursework; - resubmit the coursework; - resubmit a piece of work of equal weight and comparable standard as recommended by the Unit Board and directed by the Programme Board. - 12.4 Where a student exceeds the level entitlement for reassessment as detailed above, the Programme Board may exceptionally determine a lower reassessment limit on academic grounds.
+The Board will act in accordance with 12.10 thereafter. - 12.5 Where a reassessment has taken place, the formal element mark will not exceed 40%. - 12.6 Any late resubmission(s) will be regarded as a fail.
+A mark of zero (0%) will be recorded for coursework resubmitted after the specified resubmission deadline. - 12.7 The Programme Board may permit candidates who fail to satisfy the requirements for the workbased learning unit(s) to make good their failure by additional study or placement as deemed appropriate.